Ingo Boy

 Famous people named Ingo

-Ingo Rademacher is an Australian actor best known for his role on the soap opera General Hospital.
+Ingo Rademacher is an actor best known for his role as Jasper Jacks on General Hospital and as a contestant on Dancing with the Stars.

 Fictional characters named Ingo